Chima Moneke

-Nwachukwu Iheukwumere Chima Moneke (born 24 December 1995) is a Nigerian-Australian professional basketball player for AS Monaco Basket of the French LNB Pro A and the EuroLeague.
-At 1.96 m. tall, he plays at the power forward position.
+Nwachukwu Iheukwumere Chima Moneke (born 24 December 1995) is a Nigerian professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
+At 6" 7 tall, he plays at the power forward position.
 He also represents the Nigerian national team in international competition.

 Early life

-He was born in Abuja, Nigeria, before moving to Canberra, Australia to begin schooling.
-His parents, Sydney and Eucharia Moneke, were diplomats of the Nigerian Embassy.
-He attended Farrer Primary School before traveling again throughout the world.
+Moneke was born in Abuja, Nigeria, before moving to Canberra, Australia to begin schooling.
+His parents, Sydney and Eucharia Moneke, were diplomats of the Nigerian embassy.
+He attended Farrer Primary School and Lake Ginninderra College before traveling again throughout the world.

 College career

-In 2013, he enrolled at Northeast Community College in Norfolk, Nebraska, where he stayed for two seasons (2013-15).
-In his sophomore season he averaged 17 ppg and 12.1 rpg which led the team to a 25-7 record.
+In 2013, Moneke enrolled at Northeast Community College in Norfolk, Nebraska, where he stayed for two seasons (2013–15).
+In his sophomore season he averaged 17 ppg and 12.1 rpg which led the team to a 25–7 record.